Santa Barbara Research Offers New Tools for Communities Facing Flood Risk | News Channel 3-12

 Santa Barbara Research Offers New Tools for Communities Facing Flood Risk

-SANTA BARBARA, Calif. ⁃ A new UC Santa Barbara study reveals why some rivers split into multiple channels.
+SANTA BARBARA, Calif. ⁃ A new UCSB study reveals why some rivers split into multiple channels.

 Local scientists believe this discovery could help communities better prepare for floods.